frk/route/README.md

 ```

 **Handle Any Method** You can use the "__\*__" as the method argument if you want
-a specific handler to handle requests made with any method.
+the given handler to handle requests made with *any* method.

 ```go
 router.HandleFunc("*", "/posts", func(c context.Context, w http.ResponseWriter, r *http.Request) {